NarrativeScience-old/pynocular/README.md

 Pynocular also supports basic object relationships.
-If your database tables have a foreign key reference you can leverage that in your pydantic models to increase the accessibility of those related objects
+If your database tables have a foreign key reference you can leverage that in your pydantic models to increase the accessibility of those related objects.

 ```python
 from pydantic import BaseModel, Field